 INCH - Imperial Measurement replaced by Metric in the 1960's however, it is still in use today by some countries.
 One inch (1") equals 2.5 cm.

-INDOOR BONSAI - tropical or sub-tropical plants that need to be kept inside in temperate climates where temperatures dip below 15 degrees celsius.
-They may be placed outside during warm summer weather providing the night temperatures stay at or above 15 degrees C.
+INDOOR Bonsai - tropical or sub-tropical plants that need to be kept inside in temperate climates where temperatures dip below 60°F (15°C).
+They may be placed outside during warm summer weather providing the night temperatures stay at or above 15 degrees C. Read more about Indoor Bonsai.

 INTERNODE - the section of growth between two nodes (leaves or leaf-joints).